factaxd/Unity-Live2D-Facetracking/README.md

-# Unity - Live2D - Facetracking Tutorial
+# Unity - Live2D - Facetracking

 An Implementation of VTuber (Live2D) using Python and Unity.
 Supporting **face movement tracking**, **eye blinking detection**, **iris detection and tracking** and **mouth movement tracking** using **CPU only**.